-- a) The Urban Structure, the Growth Framework and the land use designations of this Plan will communicate the vision for growth for the city. - b) Through the development of this Plan, the completion of area-specific plans and the development of any intensification strategies, the City will, in coordination with the Region of Halton and other service and utility providers, clarify long term employment and population growth targets and to establish phasing priorities to describe how investment in infrastructure will be made to support the vision for the Primary Growth Areas. - c) The City will consider the role of area-specific planning in supporting future growth, beyond the planning horizon of this Plan, within the Secondary Growth Areas.
+- a) The Urban Structure, the Growth Framework and the land use designations of this Plan will communicate the vision for growth for the city. - b) Through the development of this Plan, the development-completion of areaspecific plans and the development of any intensification strategies, the City willshall, in co-ordination with the Region of Halton and other service and utility providers, clarify long term employment and population growth targets and to establish phasing priorities to describe how investment in infrastructure will be made to support the vision for the Primary Growth Areas. - c) The City will consider the role of area-specific planning in supporting future growth, beyond the planning horizon of this Plan, within the Secondary Growth Areas.